alexandre95calonne/TrellTech/README.md

 # ✨ Trelltech ✨

-Trelltech est un projet scolaire où en équipe de deux développeurs nous avions pouur but de faire un clone de Trello sur une application mobile.
+Trelltech is a school project where a team of two developers aimed to create a Trello clone on a mobile application.

-Il est ainsi possible de faire un CRUD sur ces éléments : les workspaces, les boards et les cards.
+It is possible to perform CRUD operations on these elements: workspaces, boards, and cards.

 ## Languages and tools 🛠